edbrad/vm-bl-status/README.md

 ```
 sudo apt-get install -y mongodb-org
 ```
 After installing the MongoDB, it needs to be configured to automatically start up when the Operating System boots (or re-boots).
-In order to do this, the Ubuntu Linux service manager **(systemd)** must be confifured to manage MongoDB (from https://www.digitalocean.com/community/tutorials/how-to-install-mongodb-on-ubuntu-16-04):
+In order to do this, the Ubuntu Linux service manager **(systemd)** must be confifured to manage MongoDB (taken from: -	https://docs.mongodb.com/manual/tutorial/install-mongodb-enterprise-on-ubuntu/  & https://www.mkyong.com/mongodb/mongodb-allow-remote-access/):

 - A new service configuration file must be created by issuing the command below:
 ```